pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### User Goals
 - To have a professional, bold and inviting appearance, to encourage users to take part in the quiz.
-- To give users the opportunity to Sign Up easily and safely using a simple, secure sign up form.
+- To allow users the opportunity to Sign Up easily and safely using a simple, secure sign up form.
 - To ensure that users can Log In easily using the same email/username and password if they revisit the website to retake the quiz.
 - To ensure that users can answer each question in the quiz smoothly, and retake it as many times as they wish.
 - To change the order of the questions and generate new questions, so that if the user retakes the quiz, they will feel like they are taking a new quiz and may even get different results.